-- · Installing from a USB Flash drive that contains the software update file - Navigating to the update file on your workstation PC; After placing the printer into upgrade mode (see "Update Software" (page 91)), navigate to and install the upgrade file from its saved location on your workstation PC. - Selecting push notifications automatically sent via GrabCAD Print; After receiving a notification from GrabCAD Print that a software upgrade is available, follow the on-screen prompts and instructions to install the upgrade.
+- Installing from a USB Flash drive that contains the software update file - Navigating to the update file on your workstation PC with the Insight software application; After placing the printer into upgrade mode (see "Update Software" (page 104)), navigate to and install the upgrade file from its saved location on your workstation PC. - Selecting push notifications automatically sent via GrabCAD Print; After receiving a notification from GrabCAD Print that a software upgrade is available, follow the on-screen prompts and instructions to install the upgrade.

-You have the option of updating Controller Software via any of these methods; however, the USB Flash drive method is the preferred method.
+You have the option of updating Controller Software via either of these methods; however, the USB Flash drive method is the preferred method.